 The last dose of Provera is usually given on Day 25 of your menstrual cycle.

-If you would like to view more information on the medications you have been prescribed, please visit the link below.
+If you would like to view more information on the medications you have been prescribed, please visit Your Medications.

 A GnRH antagonist made by pharmaceutical company Merck Serono.
 Learn more